Psychology (PSY)

 Courses

 A survey of significant theory, issues, methods of inquiry, and applications in all areas of psychology.
+This is a foundation course for the psychology major and should be completed prior to taking upper division (300-400 level) psychology courses.
 Course Information: This course fulfills a general education requirement at UIS in the area of Social and Behavioral Sciences (IAI Code: S6 900).

 PSY 301.
 Orientation and Entrance Assessment.
 0 Hours.